Probing the sound speed and clustering of dark energy: Numerical results

-This behavior is expected since the clustering effect of dark energy scales as $(1+w_{\rm de})$ in the Poisson equation.
-When $(1+w_{\rm de})\to 0$, even very small $c_s^2$ leaves almost no observable effect.
-Thus, for the $w$CDM model, where $w$ is close to $-1$, the sound speed remains poorly constrained.
-In contrast, in the $w_0w_a$CDM model the degeneracy between $(1+w_{\rm de})$ and $c_s^2$ is partially broken, yielding tighter constraints.
-We emphasize that this improvement is driven by the $w_0w_a$ parameterization rather than by the PPF framework itself.
-This explains why DESI+Union3+Planck can constrain the $w_0w_a$CDM sound speed but not the $w$CDM one.
+The physical origin of this behavior can be understood from the Poisson equation, where the contribution of dark energy perturbations scales as $(1+w_{\rm de})$.
+In constant-$w$ models close to $w=-1$, this factor strongly suppresses the impact of dark energy clustering, rendering the sound speed effectively unconstrained even for very small values.
+In the $w_0w_a$CDM scenario, however, the time dependence of the equation-of-state parameter partially lifts the degeneracy between $(1+w_{\rm de})$ and $c_s^2$, allowing meaningful constraints to be placed.
+We stress that this improvement is driven by the dynamical nature of the equation-of-state itself, rather than by the specific perturbative prescription, explaining why the $w_0w_a$CDM sound speed can be constrained whereas the $w$CDM one cannot.